 Egyptian Lighthouse

-Opposite the Venetian Harbor and the Küçük Hasan Pasha or Yalı Mosque with its picturesque pink domes, the Egyptian Lighthouse stands as the most famous landmark in town.
-The lighthouse is considered the oldest existing lighthouse in Greece, and one of the oldest in the world.
-It was built by the Venetian Navy to protect Chania’s harbor during the sixteenth century.
+Opposite the Venetian Harbor and the Küçük Hasan Pasha or Yalı Mosque, with its picturesque pink domes, the Egyptian Lighthouse is the most famous landmark in town.
+It is considered the oldest existing lighthouse in Greece and one of the oldest in the world.
+The Venetian Navy built it to protect Chania’s harbor during the sixteenth century.

-Although it was neglected and abandoned during the Ottoman periond, the lighthouse was rebuilt between 1824 and 1832 by Egyptian soldiers stationed on the island.
+Although it was neglected and abandoned during the Ottoman period, the lighthouse was rebuilt between 1824 and 1832 by Egyptian soldiers stationed on the island.

 Jewish District

-Along Kondilaki Street, extending from the harbor front to Agios Dimitrios’ Bastion is a relatively wide alley once home to Chania’s Jewish Quarter, or Zudecca.
+Along Kondilaki Street, extending from the harbor front to Agios Dimitrios’ Bastion, is a relatively wide alley once home to Chania’s Jewish Quarter, or Zudecca.
 The Jewish Community in Chania played a key role during the different occupation eras of the island.
-The ancient Jewish community was a direct witness of the Roman, Byzantine, Arab, Venetian, and Ottoman occupations of Crete.
+The ancient Jewish community was a direct witness to the Roman, Byzantine, Arab, Venetian, and Ottoman occupations of Crete.

-On Parodos Kondilaki Street, you will find the last remaining Synagogue in Chania, Etz Hayyim, built in the premises of an ancient Venetian Church.
-From May until October, the synagogue is open to visitors Monday to Thursday from 10 a.m. to 6 p.m.
-And from 10 a.m. to 3 p.m. on Fridays.
-There is more information about the structure and the visiting hours on the website .
+On Parodos Kondilaki Street, you will find the last remaining Synagogue in Chania, Etz Hayyim, built on the premises of an ancient Venetian Church.
+From May until October, the synagogue is open to visitors Monday through Thursday from 10 a.m. to 6 p.m. and Fridays from 10 a.m. to 3 p.m.
+The website has more information about the structure and the visiting hours.

 Agora

-Chania’s Municipal Market is one of the best places to get a real taste of the island gastronomic’s traditions.
-Locally known as the Dimotiki Agora, this large, historic building houses dozens of shops and a few small tavernas featuring authentic staples of the Cretan diet including olive oil, cheese, and local pastries.
+Chania’s Municipal Market is one of the best places to taste the island’s gastronomic traditions.
+Locally known as the Dimotiki Agora, this large, historic building houses dozens of shops and a few small tavernas featuring authentic staples of the Cretan diet, including olive oil, cheese, and local pastries.

 The market officially opened its gates to the public only three days after the unification of Crete with Greece (1913), and it remains one of the most beautiful markets in the Balkans.